wuquanyao/build-a-better-web-together/middleware.md

         c.Next()
     }
 }, mySecondMiddleware, func (c *iris.Context){
-    c.Write("The last HandlerFunc is the main handler, everything before that is middleware for this route /dashboard") })
+    c.Writef("The last HandlerFunc is the main handler, everything before that is middleware for this route /dashboard") })

 iris.Listen(":8080")